-Directive 1999/5/CE; this aims to guarantee RTTE compliance with the essential requirements of security and electromagnetic compatibility.
-Within this directive, our MTX-M2M products have received the CE marking according to the following standards:
+New RED Radio Equipment Directive 2014/53/EU (Old 1999/5/CE); this aims to guarantee RTTE compliance with the essential requirements of security and electromagnetic compatibility.
+Within this directive, all our MTX-M2M products are RED compliant and labeled with CE marking waccording to the following standards:

 PTCRB is a global organization created by mobile telephone operators whose objective is to offer an evaluation process that is independent of the device manufacturers in providing the GSM/UMTS certifications.
 It gives authority to primary and third party laboratories to apply their own GSM trial systems.

 The majority of the MTX-M2M products have been tested and assessed by external laboratories (7Layers) in order to comply with this regulation which is necessary for release into the American market.
 The tests that MTX-M2M has been subjected to, and later approved, include: